🔍 공개 퀴즈 검색

 An invasive species in a new ecosystem typically:

-1. Lacks natural predators and may outcompete native species ✓
+1. Lacks natural predators, may outcompete natives ✓

 3. Immediately goes extinct